LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 When either of the 'Yes' options is selected, layers will be added to the map in accordance with the settings that are given for each map layer in the configuration document.

 .. note::
-	If the `KeepLayer <../setup/setup.html#keeplayer>`__ attribute is set to ``no`` for an individual layer, it will not be added to the map even if the user selects a 'Yes' option in the dropdown list.
+	If the `KeepLayer <../setup/setup.html#keeplayer>`__ attribute is set to ``no`` for an individual layer, it will not be added to the map even if the user selects a 'Yes' option in the drop-down list.

-If you have selected 'Yes - With labels', select how labels should be added in the 'Overwrite Map Labels' dropdown box (:numref:`figLabelSettings`).
+If you have selected 'Yes - With labels', select how labels should be added in the 'Overwrite Map Labels' dropdown box (:numref:`figLabelSettingsArcGIS`).
 If you have made a different selection in the Add Selected Layers to Map dropdown box, any settings in the 'Overwrite Map Labels' will be ignored.
-[Andy I have disabled this dropdown box in ArcGIS in this instance.
+[Andy I have disabled this drop-down box in ArcGIS in this instance.
 I assume MapInfo won't support that?]
 There are three options:

 - No. Existing map labels will not be overwritten.
 However, new map labels will be created if the map label column given in the configuration document doesn't exist.
 In this case the labels will be numbered from 1 and increase incrementally for each feature.
 This counter will increment continuously for any other layers for which the given map label column does not exist (i.e. the counter will not reset to zero for each new layer).
 - Yes -  Reset Counter.